jhiner/wt-happysadsong/README.md

 ## Synopsis

-This is a simple demo of using webtask.
+This is a simple demo using webtask.io.
 It uses two services: [musixmatch] (https://developer.musixmatch.com/) and [twinword] (https://www.twinword.com/).
 You provide a song title and artist, and it will fetch the lyrics (with musixmatch) and analyze them (with twinword) and let you know if it's a "happy" or "sad" song, or maybe neither.

 ## Creating the webtask